peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-06 Sins of the Father.md

 # What Happened?
 ## Firbolg vs. Firbolg
-- Firbolg in leather trench coat and leather hat stands in blown up entrance to the cave and says, "You've come for my father.
+- [[NPC/Evil Firbolg\|Firbolg]] in leather trench coat and leather hat stands in blown up entrance to the cave and says, "You've come for my father.
 You're too late."
 	- Looks at [[Party/Mabel\|Mabel]] with fury in his eyes
 	- Dark clouds form over the firbolg and over the party, and he calls the party filthy SSP agents
 - Mabel is a noble, wants to see if she recognizes anything about this guy